 The technology behind static sites is relatively simple.
 That means fewer moving parts and fewer points of failure.
 While complexity is called for in the case of elaborate web applications, it is completely unnecessary for straightforward content.
 If not carefully maintained and vigilantly monitored, dynamic sites are susceptible to all manner of breakage: errors, slowness, and security warnings to name a few.
 Such problems may crop up without your even knowing about them because dynamic sites are, well, dynamic.
 Static sites only change when you’re ready to change them.

 The content and design of static sites can be changed at any time, but nothing has to change.
 Dynamic sites run on a “stack” of sophisticated software that has to be kept up to date when new software versions are released.
 These are the same kinds of updates that are required on your own computer: updates to the operating system or your web browser for example.
 Such updates can’t be ignored indefinitely because security is at stake.
 The simplicity of static sites makes such requirements unnecessary.
 They can continue operating indefinitely without a thought given to software maintenance.

 Most common website hacking vectors involve vulnerabilities in databases and scripting languages.
 Because static sites use neither, there’s almost nothing to hack.
 Even if a static site’s files are tampered with, a clean version of the site can be easily regenerated with no “back doors” or other malicious residue.
-The code that generates the site is not kept where the site is hosted and remains untouchable.
-And because Ultrastatix hosts its sites on a content delivery network rather than a traditional server, a server can’t be compromised because there is no server.
+The code that generates the site is not accessible through the web server and remains untouchable by everyone but the developer.